Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 September 2025 15.33.59 UTC
+- WIB: Selasa, 23 September 2025 16.28.41 UTC
-- WITA: Selasa, 23 September 2025 16.33.59 UTC
+- WITA: Selasa, 23 September 2025 17.28.41 UTC
-- WIT: Selasa, 23 September 2025 17.33.59 UTC
+- WIT: Selasa, 23 September 2025 18.28.41 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: motivational
+Kategori: funny